Manuel John JOHNSON (1805–1859)

 - Elizabeth Johnson (born 1852) was aged 38 and living alone with four servants at 16 Norham Gardens in 1891, and her brother Henry and his family was paying a visit.
 The family home had been sold by 1901, and in 1911 Elizabeth was living alone with one servant at Great Marlow, Buckinghamshire.

-- Amelia Johnson (born 1853) was living on her own with two servants at 47 Vincent Square, Westminster in 1891, when she was 37.
+- Amelia Johnson (born 1853) was aged 37 and living on her own with two servants at 47 Vincent Square, Westminster in 1891.
 In 1901 she was living at Eye Hospital in Walton Street, Oxford, where she was matron.
 In 1911 she was a church worker, living at 11 Derby Road, Portsmouth.
 She was living in Bledlow when on 13 September 1927 at the age of 73 she arrived at Philadelphia on a tourist trip.

 - Richard Walker Johnson (born 1854) is hard to locate after 1871, when he was still at school; but a man of that name appears in Kelly’s Clergy List in 1901.
 He may have emigrated to the USA, as a Richard W. Johnson, born in England, appears in New York censuses from 1892.

-- Caroline Annette Johnson (born 1856) was boarding at 26 Marine Parade, Brighton in 1891 with her sister Janet.
-In 1911 she was staying with her uncle William Ogle (83), who was a retired physician, at 10 Gordon Street, London.
+- Caroline Annette Johnson (born 1856) was aged 35 and boarding at 26 Marine Parade, Brighton in 1891 with her sister Janet.
+In 1911 she was staying t 10 Gordon Street, London with her uncle William Ogle (83), who was a retired physician.
 She died in Oxford in 1935, aged 78.

 - Janet Johnson (born 1858) was aged 32 and boarding at 26 Marine Parade, Brighton in 1891 with her sister Caroline.
 In 1901 she was paying a visit to Mrs Church in Westminster; and in 1911 when she was 55 she was living alone at 23 Hunter Buildings, Blackfriars Road, Southwark.